 Elsa Barraza Mendoza, Assistant Curator

-Ashleigh Corwin, Georgetown Slavery Archive Fellow, Georgetown History Department
+Ashleigh Corwin, Georgetown Slavery Archive Fellow (2017-18), Georgetown History Department

 Contributors: Dr. Marcia Chatelain, Fr.
-David Collins SJ, Matthew Quallen, Emily Bierman, Tom Foley, Claire Healy, Catherine Kelly, Aidan Kenney, Benjamin Lillian, Sylvia Mullins, Ndeye Ndiaye, Jordan Smith, Molly Thacker, Cory Young
+David Collins SJ, Emily Bierman, Michael DeFelice, Benjamin Driver, Tom Foley, Claire Healy, Catherine Kelly, Aidan Kenney, Benjamin Lillian, Hillary MacKinlay, Sylvia Mullins, Ndeye Ndiaye, Matthew Quallen, Jordan Smith, Molly Thacker, Cory Young

-Many thanks to President John J. DeGioia, the Office of the President, the Booth Family Center for Special Collections, the Center for New Designs in Learning and Scholarship, the Jesuit Plantation Project, the National Archives at Fort Worth, the Georgetown Memory Project, Patricia Bayonne-Johnson, Louis Diggs, John LaRue, Yong Lee, Sharon Leon, Melanie Ricketts, and Will Thomas.
+Many thanks to President John J. DeGioia, the Office of the President, the Booth Family Center for Special Collections, the Center for New Designs in Learning and Scholarship, the Jesuit Plantation Project, the National Archives at Fort Worth, the Georgetown Memory Project, Patricia Bayonne-Johnson, Louis Diggs, John LaRue, Yong Lee, Sharon Leon, Josiah Osgood and the Georgetown Classics Department, Melanie Ricketts, and Will Thomas.